Avariya/dto-mapper-bundle/README.md

 [![Build Status](https://travis-ci.org/vklymniuk/dto-mapper-bundle.svg?branch=develop)](https://travis-ci.org/vklymniuk/dto-mapper-bundle)

-## Why use VK\DTOMapperBundle?
+## Why use VKMapperBundle?
-DTO MapperBundle makes the process of binding all your data mapping rules a lot more easy by providing annotation declarations.
+Bundle makes the process of binding all your data mapping rules a lot more easy by providing annotation declarations.
 You can extract content from objects and fill objects from raw arrays.
 Instead of slow and dummy reflection classes, the bundle uses fast and performance optimized  [code generator](https://github.com/Ocramius/GeneratedHydrator).
 All mapping and DI configurations use native symfony cache and lazy loading.

-VK\DTOMapperBundle uses customized performance strategies:
+VKMapperBundle uses customized performance strategies:
  * Converts `Object` to `array`
  * Extracts `Object` to `array`
  * Puts data from `array` into `Object`